 - Cultivation and selling: You are legally allowed to cultivate no more than 6 marijuana plants.
 Any more than that is a felony.
 Furthermore, if you attempt to sell marijuana without a license, it is illegal.

-Of course, there are many more laws that you should know, and if you’re ever unsure of your rights of a situation in which you are arrested for marijuana, speaking with a lawyer should be a top priority.
+Of course, there are many more laws that you should know, and if you’re ever unsure of your rights of a situation in which you are arrested for marijuana, speaking with a drug lawyer should be a top priority.
 You don’t have to go through the process alone.

 At Springer & Steinberg, P.C., we’re committed to defending you in your time of need.
 Our Denver criminal defense attorneys work to explain your rights after a marijuana arrest, allowing you to make informed decisions along the way.